2022–23 Los Angeles Kings season

-This is the first season without longtime winger Dustin Brown on the roster as he announced his retirement on April 28, 2022, following the 2022 Stanley Cup playoffs.
-This season would also be their last with longtime goaltender and Conn Smythe Trophy winner Jonathan Quick, who was traded on March 1, 2023 to the Columbus Blue Jackets.
+This was the first season without longtime winger Dustin Brown on the roster as he announced his retirement on April 28, 2022, following the 2022 Stanley Cup playoffs.
+This season was also their last with longtime goaltender and Conn Smythe Trophy winner Jonathan Quick, who was shockingly traded on March 1, 2023, to the Columbus Blue Jackets; the Blue Jackets traded Quick to the Vegas Golden Knights the following day.
+The Kings qualified for the playoffs on April 2, 2023, after a win over the Vancouver Canucks.
+However, in the playoffs, the Edmonton Oilers would defeat the Kings for the second year in a row, in six games.